GregVaz/vim-practice/README.md

 `Press 0` to go to the beginning of the line

-`Press A` to go to the end of the line and enter on InsertMode

-`Press I` to go to the beginning of the line and enter on InserMode

 `Press g_` to jump to the last non-black character of the line

 `Press fx` to jump to the next ocurrence of character x